bobintornado/anycopy-frontend/README.md

 # Basic Info

 A Redux + React front-end app.
-Utilized ParseReact for data interactions.
+Back-end on Parse.